AmineSeb/cafeteria-1/README.md

 ## Functional Rquirements :
 - Users should be able to make orders.
+- Users should be able to deposit money on the cafeteria and add to their balance.
-- Users should be able to know how much is their total
+- Users should be able to know how much is their total order is.
 - The cafeteria Staff should get notified when an order arives and decide either to decline it or accept it.